ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 * `tokenTypeHint` - A hint about the type of the token submitted for introspection
 * `oauth2Cache` - Cache used to store the OAuth2 token and other related information
 * `defaultTokenExpTimeInSeconds` - Expiration time of the tokens if introspection response does not contain an `exp` field
-* `clientConfig` - HTTP client configurations, which calls the introspection server
+* `clientConfig` - HTTP client configurations, which call the introspection server

-The `oauth2:IntrospectionServerConfig` record should be provided into the `oauth2:InboundOAuth2Provider` when initializing, and the initialized `oauth2:InboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.
+The `oauth2:IntrospectionServerConfig` record should be provided into the `oauth2:InboundOAuth2Provider` when initializing and the initialized `oauth2:InboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/config;